Environmental policy of the United States: The Ford Administration (1974–1977)

 Environmentalism was a peripheral issue during the short administration of Gerald Ford, 1974–1977.
-His primary concern was a stable economy, and environmental issues were sacrificed against policies for economic growth.
-Environmentalists left over from the Nixon days, such as EPA head Russell Train were frustrated, while opponents of environmentalism such as Thomas S. Kleppe.
-As Secretary of the Interior, Kleppe was a leader of the “Sagebrush Rebellion” in which Western ranchers had the support of state government in 15 Western states who passed laws and launched litigation to try to nullify federal environmental protections that interfered with their business.
+His primary concern was a stable economy, and environmental issues took less priority than policies for economic growth.
+Environmentalists left over from the Nixon days, such as EPA head Russell Train, opposed this, while opponents of environmentalism, such as Thomas S. Kleppe, encouraged this.
+As Secretary of the Interior, Kleppe was a leader of the "Sagebrush Rebellion" in which Western ranchers had the support of state government in 15 Western states who passed laws and launched litigation to try to nullify federal environmental protections that interfered with their business.
 They lost repeatedly in the federal courts, most notably in the Supreme Court decision in Kleppe v.
 New Mexico (1976).

-Ford's successes included the addition of two national monuments six historical sites, three historic parks and two national preserves.
+Ford's successes included the addition of two national monuments, six historical sites, three historic parks and two national preserves.
 None were controversial.
 He signed the Safe Drinking Water Act (1974) and the Resource Conservation and Recovery Act (1976), two of the landmark laws approved in the "environmental decade."
 In the international field, agreements with Canada, Mexico, China, Japan, the Soviet Union and several European countries included provisions to protect endangered species.
-Ford narrowly defeated Ronald Reagan for renomination in 1976, when environmental issues were not at issue.
+Ford narrowly defeated Ronald Reagan for renomination in 1976, when environmental issues were not an issue.
 He was defeated by Jimmy Carter, who attacked Ford's environmental record.